-The vendor’s flagship product, Cyberquery, is a flexible ad hoc query and reporting solution that delivers operational insights to front-line workers.
-The company’s native database connectors and metadata layer abstract transactional tables, simplifying data access and optimizing response times when querying large data sets.
-As a result, the tool is ideal for power users who want to query operational data in an iterative, visual fashion to create operational reports for front-line workers.
-Cyberquery uses its own structured query language as part of the back end, permitting customer or partner developers to extend the product’s capabilities.
+Cyberscience’s flagship product, Cyberquery, is an ad hoc query and reporting platform that delivers insights from the C-suite to the front line.
+The company’s native database connectors and metadata layer abstracts transactional tables, simplifying data access and optimizing response times when querying large data sets.
+Any type of user can learn to use the tool, however it is ideal for power users who want to query operational data in an iterative, visual fashion to create operational reports against core business systems.

 User & Use Cases

-Cyberscience’s primary customers match the company objective to attain mid-market customers that range from 100 to 2,500 employees.
-Such customers have fewer resources than large enterprises and have given Cyberscience leading scores for efficiency of deployment, measured in The BI Survey as ‘Project length’.
+About two-thirds (66%) of Cyberscience’s customers have between 100 and 2,500 employees.
+These customers have fewer resources than large enterprises and have given Cyberscience above average scores for deployment, measured in The BI Survey as ‘Project length’ and ‘Project success’.

-The BI Survey reports a median of 50 users per customer site and a mean of 187.
-Penetration with customers is good, at close to the average of all products.
-Standard/enterprise reporting and ad hoc query remain the dominant Cyberscience use cases.
-Two-thirds of customers also intend to use Cyberscience for dashboards/scorecards and advanced analytics use cases.
-Cyberscience is used frequently in businesses to view reports, which is reflected in many customer quotes from The BI Survey.
+The BI Survey reports a median of 25 users per customer site and a mean of 72.
+Customer penetration is 15 percent, 2 percent lower than the average of all products.
+The dominant use cases for Cyberscience are standard/enterprise reporting and ad hoc query.
+Forty percent of customers also use Cyberscience for dashboards/scorecards and financial consolidation, and all survey respondents use Cyberscience to view reports and data.

-During sales opportunities, Cyberscience customers chose the product after evaluating and disregarding IBM Cognos Analytics, Microsoft SQL Server Reporting Services and Power BI, Oracle BI, and IBM Planning Analytics.
+In addition to Cyberscience’s offering, customers often evaluated IBM Cognos Analytics, Microsoft SQL Server Reporting Services and Power BI, SAP Crystal Reports and IBM Planning Analytics.

 Current vs. planned use

-5 products most often evaluated in competition with Cyberscience
+5 products most often evaluated in competition with Cyberquery

-Tasks carried out with Cyberscience by business users
+Tasks carried out with Cyberquery by business users

 Company size (number of employees)